Johnnie Cochran: Early life

-Legal practice

-Inspired by Thurgood Marshall and the legal victory that Marshall won in Brown v.
-Board of Education, Cochran decided to dedicate his life to practicing law.
-Cochran felt his career was a calling, a double opportunity to work for what he considered to be right and to challenge what he considered wrong; he could make a difference by practicing law.
-In A Lawyer's Life, Cochran wrote, "I read everything that I could find about Thurgood Marshall and confirmed that a single dedicated man could use the law to change society."

-Despite setbacks as a lawyer, Cochran vowed not to cease what he was doing, saying: "I made this commitment and I must fulfill it."

-Early career
+Career

+Los Angeles deputy city attorney

-After passing the California bar exam in 1963, Cochran took a position in Los Angeles as a deputy city attorney in the criminal division.
-In 1964, the young Cochran prosecuted one of his first celebrity cases, Lenny Bruce, a comedian who had recently been arrested on obscenity charges.
-Two years later, Cochran entered private practice.
-Soon thereafter, he opened his own firm, Cochran, Atkins & Evans, in Los Angeles.
+After passing the California bar exam in 1963, Cochran took a position in Los Angeles as a deputy city attorney in the criminal division, handling drunk driving and misdemeanor battery cases.

+In 1964, as a deputy city attorney, Cochran prosecuted Lenny Bruce for alleged obscenity, and couldn't convict the foul-mouthed comedian.
+In 1996, Cochran conceded that his attempt to convict Lenny Bruce was contrary to the 1st Amendment.

+Private practice

+In 1965 Cochran entered private practice with Gerald Lenoir, a well-known local criminal lawyer.
+In 1966, he opened his own firm, Cochran, Atkins & Evans, in Los Angeles.

-In his first notable case, Cochran represented an African-American widow who sued several police officers who had shot and killed her husband, Leonard Deadwyler.
+In his first notable case, Cochran represented Barbara Deadwyler, an African-American widow who sued several police officers who had shot and killed her husband, Leonard Deadwyler.
 Though Cochran lost the case, it became a turning point in his career.
 Rather than seeing the case as a defeat, Cochran realized the trial itself had awakened the black community.
 In reference to the loss, Cochran wrote in The American Lawyer, "those were extremely difficult cases to win in those days.
 But what Deadwyler confirmed for me was that this issue of police abuse really galvanized the minority community.
 It taught me that these cases could really get attention."

 By the late 1970s, Cochran had established his reputation in the black community.
 He litigated a number of high-profile police brutality and criminal cases.

 Los Angeles County District Attorney's office

 In 1978, Cochran returned to the Los Angeles County District Attorney's office in the leadership position of First Assistant District Attorney.
-Though he took a pay cut to do so, joining the government was his way of becoming "one of the good guys, one of the very top rung."
+Though he took a pay cut to do so, joining the government was his way of becoming "one of the good guys, one of the very top rung".
 He began to strengthen his ties with the political community, alter his image, and work from within to change the system.